CCExtractor/ccextractorfluttergui/README.md

 #### If you run the GUI from nighly builds or source, you need to manually have the ccextractor binary in your PATH (`ccextractorwinfull.exe` if you are on windows or `ccextractor` if you are on linux/macOS)

-## Nightly builds
+## Nightly builds (WINDOWS, LINUX)
 - You can also get the latest files for your operating system from [here](https://nightly.link/CCExtractor/ccextractorfluttergui/workflows/create_artifacts/master).
 - Once you unzip it, you should see a ccxgui executable in the folder.
 Double click to run :D

-## Building and running the GUI from source
+## Building and running the GUI from source (WINDOWS, LINUX, MACOS)
-- This method only makes sense for poeple who actually want ot debug the app.
-If you want to skip the hastle of insatlling frameworks and stuff just go the nightly way, the CI does these below steps for you automatically on every commit.
+- This method only makes sense for people who actually want to debug the app.
+If you want to skip the hastle of installing frameworks and stuff just go the nightly way, the CI does these below steps for you automatically on every commit.
 - To build the GUI from source first install flutter from [here](https://flutter.dev/docs/get-started/install) for your operating system.
 - Switch to flutter master channel using `flutter channel master && flutter upgrade`
 - Next enable the flutter platform specific flag with `flutter config --enable-<platform>-desktop`, more info on this [here](https://flutter.dev/desktop)